The mentored research experience is a key component of the Postdoctoral Master's Degree Program in clinical and translational science.

 If the proposal is part of a larger project, submit the abstract and documentation of scientific peer review of the larger project (that is, the minute excerpt from the appropriate research committee or funding agency).

-Minute excerpt from the IRB.
-This minute excerpt documents that IRB review of your proposal was completed and approved.
-If the IRB has not yet approved your proposal, submit the minute excerpt when approved.
+- IRB approval email notification.
+This email notification documents that IRB review of your proposal was completed and approved.
+If the IRB has not yet approved your proposal, submit the email notification when approved.
 If your proposal is part of a larger project, please submit the IRB approval for the larger project.

-Your proposal will be reviewed by the CCaTS Postdoctoral Programs Committee using these proposal review criteria.
-The committee will consider whether the thesis that will result from the proposal has the potential to meet the prescribed thesis standards and is feasible within the time frame identified.
+The CCaTS Postdoctoral Programs Committee considers whether the thesis that will result from the proposal has the potential to meet the prescribed thesis standards and is feasible within the time frame identified.
+Proposals are reviewed by the CCaTS Postdoctoral Programs Committee using these criteria: